Ever think of MATH as FUN? Not many do. It can be tricky and hard to do, but during STEAM we learned MATH CAN BE MAGICAL.

 Instructions:

-the wall.
+Have your friend stand against a wall with his heels touchingthe wall.
 Place the dollar on the floor in front of him.

 Ask your friend to lean down and pick the dollar